learn-co-curriculum/navigating-with-bash-ide/README.md

 ## `ls` - Listing Files in a Directory

 Within a directory, one thing you're probably curious about is "which files or other directories are contained here?".
-You can list evertying in your working directory by executing `ls`:
+You can list everything in your working directory by executing `ls`:

 ```
 [16:20:13] code